Sundus99/ValentineHack/README.md

 **Important Note**
 - Although, you may not see database entries on the webpage because your database doesn't have the things I have in mine
-- Your best bet would be to create a database with the 3 tables I have and then run the program **or watch the demo video to see how it works**
+- Your best bet would be to **watch the demo video to see how it works or** create a database with the 3 tables I have and populate the tables with the same values, and then run the program